maxwell-k/blog/content/010/README.md

 ---
-title: How do I use the Zig build system to install ncdu?
+title: How I use the Zig build system to install ncdu
 date: 2025-10-16
 ---